Dicee/dicee.github.io/_posts/2020-10-02-1-unit-testing-learning-series-basics.md

 That's what I call *writing the code you want others to write.* The more people will see certain patterns in the codebase, or be reminded of it in a code review, the more likely they will follow the pattern the next time it is relevant, and so on until the pattern becomes a norm.

+### Good test names

+Naming is one of the first things that make good code.
+This is true of any name in your code: package, class, method, variable, anything.
+Good names make it easier to predict what a piece of code will do or what it means before even reading it.
+In the case of test cases, it also helps building a mental representation of the covered cases when names are adequately chosen.
+I've seen a test where the *exact same code* had been duplicated 3 times in methods with different names, and nobody had noticed.
+I discovered it by reading the tests carefully to figure out what they did, and rename them in a more structured manner (they were written as an impossibly long camelCase sentence).
+Just by doing the rename, I found that several methods now had the same name, and then compared their code to confirm they were doing rigorously the same thing, with the same code.

+Now, there are several styles for test case naming and I don't claim I hold the absolute truth, but here's one possible convention:
+ `testMethodName_inputDetail[_expectedResult]` where `inputDetail` is of the form `caseFoo_subCaseBar_etc`.
+This has the following advantages:

+- a simple glance at the test's name makes it easy to guess what it's expected to do
+- it brings structure among the tests by allowing to organise them with a folder-like hierarchy (e.g. : `testMethodA_caseX_subcaseY`)
+- because of the above, it is easy to check that all code paths have their corresponding test, since code paths are also typically organized in a tree hierarchy.

+Note that I generally omit `expectedResult` because I believe that if a test case is properly written, it will be easy to see what it expects.
+I prefer the name to focus on what case it's testing rather than what the expected outcome is, especially since this might change over time.
+Some example of names following this convention:
+- `testJsonParser_nullableField_null`
+- `testJsonParser_nullableField_nonNull`
+- `testJsonParser_requiredField_null`
+- `testJsonParser_nullableField_null_shouldThrowValidationException` (same as above but with an explicit `expectedResult`.
+Up to you whether you want to have it or not!)
+- `testJsonParser_requiredField_nonNull`

 ### Test content and structure

 - **All happy and non-happy cases should be tested.**